autorope/donkeydocs/docs/guide/robot_sbc/setup_jetson_nano.md

 ## Step 2: Free up the serial port (optional.
 Only needed if you're using the Robohat MM1)

+ssh into your vehicle.
+Use the the terminal for Ubuntu or Mac.
+[Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) for windows.

 ```
 sudo usermod -aG dialout <your username>
 sudo systemctl disable nvgetty